-Mona Freundt is a Junior Researcher at Ecologic Institute.
-Her work primarily focuses on climate and energy policy, in particular on governance aspects and climate policy instruments.
+Mona Freundt was a Junior Researcher at Ecologic Institute.
+Her work primarily focused on climate and energy policy, in particular on governance aspects and climate policy instruments.
 She has experience in company climate disclosure and has worked with institutional investors on managing climate impacts of investments.
 Mona works in the German and English language and speaks Danish.

 Previous to joining Ecologic Institute, Mona worked at the Carbon Disclosure Project (CDP) in Berlin and London (United Kingdom) over the course of two years, analysing company disclosure and climate risks for investors and other stakeholders.
 Following her work with CDP, she was involved in projects at Germanwatch and the NewClimate Institute with a focus on renewable energy and low-carbon infrastructure in cities.